 - Instructor, “Web 2.0 101,” workshop, Mid-Atlantic Regional Archives Conference, Chautauqua, NY, May 1, 2008.

-- Member, Council, Society of American Archivists, August 2010 – present, and various other leadership roles on SAA sections, roundtables, and committees before that.
+- Member, Council, Society of American Archivists, August 2010 – August 2013, and various other leadership roles on SAA sections, roundtables, and committees before that.

 - I’ve also served on committees for MAC and MARAC